My First Backpack – What To Consider When Making That First Buy

 So what should you do, you should not be looking out for a big backpack in the first place.
 This is one thing I did when I was to buy my first backpack.
 I was kinda young then and wasn’t as well-built as I currently am.
 This made me go for a backpack that was ideal for my size.

-I would put an exception to the principle if you are a hiker as hikers carry a lot of items but still you must put a limit on how many items you carry and not having to purchase a big backpack in the first place would limit the number of items you carry because if you don’t have the space then you would carry items that are actually very important.
+I would put an exception to this principle if you are a hiker as hikers carry a lot of items but still you must put a limit on how much items you carry and not having to purchase a big backpack in the first place would limit the number of items you carry because if you don’t have the space then you would carry items that are only actually very important.

 What I also suggest is that you have an idea on your mind about the size that would be ideal for you and then go for one in which the size is just below the one you had in mind.
 A fully loaded backpack should be carried comfortably without a problem.